 2. Go soak up some art.

-For ideas on small and independent galleries to duck into from the cold, see this page over at Culture Trip.
+For ideas on small and independent galleries to duck into from the cold, see my feature on small museums in the French capital.

 3. Take a wintery walk.

 As long as it doesn’t get too cold, I’m a big fan of wintery strolls.
 I enjoy bundling up and feeling the slight, invigorating sting of wintery wind on my face (but never the neck!
 Beware the dreaded courant d’air!) and strolling through lanes of bare trees, or watching the ducks and geese as they float around aimlessly on the steely grey ponds.

 I especially recommend the massive parks known as “Paris’ lungs” just east and west of the city limits (The Bois de Boulogne and the Bois de Vincennes): both easily accessible by metro, these enormous green spaces offer miles of walking trails, large ponds for admiring the waterfowl, and dozens of varieties of trees.
 I also love the Romantic-style Parc du Buttes-Chaumont (pictured above), with its artificial grottoes, panoramic viewpoints and impressive variety of beautiful trees, as well as abundant birds.
 Recently I and a friend witnessed a colony of green parrots inhabiting some of the trees there: a strange sighting, to say the least!

 For more on the city’s loveliest parks and gardens, see this page.